IceYGO/windbot/README.md

 `Debug`
 Print verbose log of card movement info.
 False at default.
 (May be updated in future)

+`AutoQuit`
+Automatically quit the room when opponent leaves.

 `ServerMode` and `ServerPort`
 WindBot can run as a "server", provide a http interface to create bot.